robinboncoeur/KeysToLife/RSTs/Des.rst

 Righteousness Through Christ
 ============================

 *One has died for all; therefore have all died.* - 2 Corinthians 5:14, RSV

 The Bible asserts that when Jesus died, then the whole wicked world potentially died in him and paid the price for its sins.
-Because of this, God is already reconciled to all men, so he says, “Be ye reconciled to God” (2 Corinthians 5:20).
+Because of this, God is already reconciled to all men, so he says,

+    *Be ye reconciled to God* 2 Corinthians 5:20

 Potentially all men are saved; all that individuals need to do is accept so great a salvation and by that act of acceptance, lay hold of eternal life.